RickStrahl/DotnetDesktopRuntimeInstaller/README.md

 Dotnet Desktop Runtime Downloader and Installer
 -----------------------------------------------

-This project creates a tiny Windows executable that can be shipped with a .NET Core application to ensure a minimum version of the Desktop Runtime is installed.
+This project creates a tiny Windows Console executable that can be shipped with a .NET Core application **to ensure that a minimum version of the Desktop Runtime is installed**.

 The idea is that you can build a custom version of this executable and ship it with your application, and fire it from your installer or install script to install the required minimum runtime if not already present.
-You can also run the installer interactively from the command line for portable installations for example.
+The tool checks for the minimum version, and if not present downloads and installs it.

 The executable does the following: